 Making the move into the specialised field of mental health nursing can help you develop a rewarding and challenging career.
-As a mental health nurse, you work with people who suffer from a wide range of mental health disorders and psychological distress.
+As a mental health nurse, you support the recovery of people who suffer from a wide range of mental health disorders and emotional distress.

 With one in four Australians with a mental health problem, there is increasing demand for skilled nurses.
-Helping people deal with the challenges associated with managing mental health issues can provide a very rewarding career as you work to help patients manage their illness and medication, set and achieve life goals and care for their wellbeing.
+Helping people deal with the challenges associated with managing their mental health can provide a very rewarding career.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
 You can work towards completing the Master of Mental Health Nursing at a time that suits you.